Flowminder/FlowKit/docs/source/administrator/management/cache.md

 Once cached, a query will not be recalculated - the cached version will simply be returned instead, which can save significant computation time.
 In addition to queries which are _directly_ returned, FlowKit may cache queries which are used in calculating other queries.
 For example, calculating a modal location aggregate, and a daily location aggregate will both use the same underlying query when the dates (and other parameters) overlap.
 Hence, caching the underlying query allows both the aggregate and the modal location aggregate to be produced faster.

 This performance boost is achieved at the cost of disk space usage.
-Flowmachine automatically manages the size of the on-disk cache, and will remove seldom used cache entries periodically.
+FlowMachine automatically manages the size of the on-disk cache, and will remove seldom used cache entries periodically.
 The frequency of this check can be configured using the `FLOWMACHINE_CACHE_PRUNING_FREQUENCY` environment variable.
 By default, this is set to `86400`, or 24 hours in seconds.
 For heavily used servers, it may be desirable to set this to a lower threshold.
 Automatic cache clearance follows the procedure described in the following section.

 When a query is requested via the API, the query itself will be cached along with all of the other queries on which its calculation depends.
 For complex queries this can result in a large number of tables being added to the cache.
 This default behaviour can be changed by setting the environment variable `FLOWMACHINE_SERVER_DISABLE_DEPENDENCY_CACHING=true` when starting the FlowMachine server, which will result in only the specific queries requested being cached.
 Computation times may be significantly longer when dependency caching is turned off.